Sole trader simplified expenses: when they save you money

 Can I use simplified expenses for my van and actual costs for working from home?

 Yes.
 You can mix and match between the three categories.
 Use simplified for vehicles and actual for working from home, or any other combination.
+This flexibility allows you to optimise your deductions based on which method benefits you most in each category.

 Do I need to keep mileage records?